AmbitiousLad/AWS-Cloud-Projects/AwsRekognition/readme.md

 You have successfully set up a demo project using AWS Rekognition, S3, DynamoDB, and Lambda.
 This project allows you to upload images with metadata to S3, automatically store image data in DynamoDB using a Lambda function, and test face recognition with another image of the same person.

-Feel free to share any feedback or improvements for this project.
-Happy coding!